Calculators: Casio fx-85GT Plus, fx-85GT X and fx-991EX

 Which calculator should I get for A-level Maths?

-The standard model for A-level, until early 2023, was the Casio Classwiz fx-991EX (right in the image above), which usually costs around £25-£30.
-However, it was then superseded by a new model called the fx-991CW, which has a very different layout and retails on the Casio site at £36.
-Unfortunately the EX has been discontinued, so we have no alternative but to adapt to the CW.
+The standard model for A-level, until early 2023, was the Casio Classwiz fx-991EX (right in the image above), which usually cost around £25-£30.
+However, it was then superseded by a new model called the fx-991CW, which has a very different layout and retails on the Casio site at £36 (though it can now be found cheaper elsewhere).
+Unfortunately the EX has been discontinued, so – if we’re sticking with Casio – we have no alternative but to adapt to the CW.
 More on the new models in this blog post.

 The A-level models have additional functions such as solving quadratics and simultaneous equations which can be useful at GCSE too, as well as Statistics functions that you don’t need until A-level.
 So if there’s any chance of you continuing with Maths beyond GCSE then it’s a worthwhile investment.
 (You’ll probably need it if you do Core Maths too, though it does depend on which board and which modules you study.
 It – or an equivalent – is certainly required for the Statistical Techniques option on the AQA spec.)

-The Texas Instruments equivalent is the TI-30X Pro Multiview.
+The Texas Instruments equivalent is the TI-30X Pro Multiview, and Sharp’s is the EL-W506T.

-Some schools/colleges may require you to buy a graphical calculator for A-level (Casio’s flagship model is the CG-50, but the older fx-9750 GII has most of the same functions; the main difference is the lack of a colour display), but if you can stretch to a Classwiz too then it’s good to have, as it’s easier to use for some functions, and having a second calculator reduces the need to keep switching between modes.
+Some schools/colleges may require you to buy a graphical calculator for A-level (Casio’s flagship model is the CG-50, but the older fx-9750 GII has most of the same functions; the main difference is the lack of a colour display), but if you can stretch to a Classwiz – or other appropriate scientific calculator – too then it’s good to have, as it’s easier to use for some functions, and having a second calculator reduces the need to keep switching between modes.
 Don’t worry, you are allowed to take two into the exam with you!

 What do the rules say?